See Any Places – Ancient Site, Historical Site, and Historical Building

 Texas Capitol, Congress Ave, and 6th Street, Austin, Texas, USA

-The Texas State Capitol is the largest state capitol in the US in terms of square feet.
-6th street has a bustling array of bars, restaurants, and entertainment venues.
+The Texas State Capitol is the largest in the US in terms of square feet.
+6th Street has many bars, restaurants, and entertainment venues.
+459

 Gruene and Lockhart, Texas, USA